 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible for the award of Bachelor of Laws - Graduate Entry a candidate shall successfully complete the equivalent of twenty-four (24) units, comprising:
+To be eligible to receive the Bachelor of Laws - Graduate Entry, students must complete 288 credit points, comprising:

-- A candidate for the award of Bachelor of Laws with Honours shall fulfil the requirements of the Bachelor of Laws award, and in addition must:
+- fulfil the requirements of the Bachelor of Laws; and

 - complete the units LAW10181 - Legal Research: Context, Perspective and Method and LAW00524 - Independent Legal Research; and

 - achieve a satisfactory standard of academic performance in law units as determined by the School Board, School of Law and Justice.